‘The Bachelorette’ 2017: Rachel Lindsay Reveals Her Type, And It’s Not Nick

 The move to announce Rachel as The Bachelorette 2017 appears to be working because there has been a “huge spike” of applicants, the insider continued.
 The Bachelorette Season 13 is expected to have the most diverse cast since Lindsay is open to dating different guys.
 In that case, guys in the upcoming season will come in different types and races.

 Meanwhile, The Bachelor Season 21 is heading to its eighth week with the hometown dates.
-Fans of Rachel Lindsay will still get to see her spend time with Nick in her hometown in Dallas, Texas and get to know about her background.
+Fans of Rachel Lindsay will still get to see her spend time with Nick in her hometown in Dallas, Texas, and get to know about her background.
 According to Reality Steve’s spoilers, Corinne Olympios will be eliminated during the Rose Ceremony.

 Catch The Bachelor Season 21’s hometown dates on Monday, Feb.
 20, 8 p.m.
 ET and The Bachelorette 2017’s premiere on May 22, 9 p.m.
 ET on ABC.